• Skip to primary navigation

 How to Serve

-• Remove from the coeur from the refrigerator and discard the plastic wrap.
+• Remove from the mousse from the refrigerator and discard the plastic wrap.
 Unwrap the cheesecloth from top of the mould to expose the top of the cream mixture.
 Place a serving platter over the top.

 Notes